-ELIGIBILITY: A Member is eligible upon termi-
+ELIGIBILITY: A Member is eligible upon termination of service.

-nation of service.
+LUMP SUM WITHDRAWAL BENEFIT: The benefit equals a refund of Aggregate Member b.
+Deferred Retirement:

-LUMP SUM WITHDRAWAL BENEFIT: The benefit equals a refund of Aggregate Member Contributions plus, if the member has completed three years of service, interest accumulated at 2.0% per annum allowed thereon.
+Contributions plus, if the member has completed three years of service, interest accumulated at 2.0% per annum allowed thereon.